Syycoker/CryptoTradeBot/README.md

       }
     }
 ```
-This method is used by other methods from IHttpService such as SendPublicAsync & SendSignedAsync (decomposition of the code allowed for better flexibility) to make their calls respectively as someendpoints require an authenticated string which uses the client's api secret and api key.
+This method is used by other methods from IHttpService such as **SendPublicAsync** & **SendSignedAsync** (decomposition of the code allowed for better flexibility) to make their calls respectively as some endpoints require an authenticated string which uses the client's api secret and api key.